Human Empathy as Encoder: AI-Assisted Depression Assessment in Special Education: Experiments and Results

 We first explored methods to explicitly leverage inter-chunk information.
 However, experiments revealed that incorporating explicit chunk order via positional embeddings significantly reduced accuracy, and employing a more complex multi-head Transformer-based chunk aggregator failed to yield improvements over simpler aggregation of individual chunk CLS embeddings.
 These findings suggested that for our task, capturing the most salient emotional signals within each chunk and relying on the implicit context from a substantial token overlap (256-token stride proved optimal) was more effective than explicitly modeling precise chunk order or complex sequential dependencies between chunks.
 We therefore proceeded without explicit positional embeddings and focused on optimizing the pooling of chunk CLS embeddings.

-Evaluating standard document pooling strategies (Figure~\ref{fig:pooling_comparison}), Max Pooling demonstrated clearly superior performance over alternatives like Mean Pooling, Attention Pooling, and hybrid approaches.
+Evaluating standard document pooling strategies (Figure~\ref{fig:pooling_comparison}), Max Pooling demonstrated clearly superior performance over alternatives like Mean Pooling, Attention Pooling, and Adaptive Hierarchical pooling.
 This highlighted the importance of capturing peak emotional signals from the narrative texts for assessing depression severity.
 Further significant improvement was achieved by incorporating Layer Normalization after Max Pooling, yielding an accuracy of 79.08\% and establishing 'Max Pooling + LayerNorm' as our optimal text representation strategy.

 Importantly, while Max Pooling identifies these "peak signals," these are not interpreted naively (e.g., based solely on keywords such as "I want to die") within the HEAE framework.
-Instead, the asymmetric fusion mechanism (Sec~\ref{sec:multimodal_fusion}) leverages the teacher-derived EV to provide essential context.
+Instead, the ACME mechanism (Sec~\ref{sec:multimodal_fusion}) leverages the teacher-derived EV to provide essential context.
 This effectively grounds and validates text-based signals against the teacher's holistic, empathetic assessment, underscoring the indispensable role of structured human empathy in achieving nuanced and reliable judgment from student narratives.